dagainz/Correlator/README.md

 # Correlator

-Correlator is an event reading and processing system that can be used to analyze, report, and take action on system log events presumably generated from other systems or applications.
+Correlator is a set of python classes that form the structure of an event reading and processing system that can be used to analyze, report, and take action on system log events presumably generated from other systems or applications.

-CLI scripts are provided to:
+Although at this point this is mostly a library to implement your own system, CLI scripts are provided to:
 - Process logfiles
 - Process, or capture and save, syslog log data.
 It can listen on the network for real-time syslog processing or processes previously captured syslog data.

-This is currently in the prototype stage, and not much more than scaffolding.
+This system is currently in the prototype stage, and not much more than scaffolding.

 ## Build and install

 To build the python package, ensure you have build installed and then run it in the project directory:

-`pip install build`
+    pip install build
-`python -m build`
+    python -m build

 This should build a wheel file and tarball in the dist/ directory.

 This file can then be installed into its own virtual environment by running pip:

-`pip install path/to/Correlator-X.Y.Z-py3-none-any.whl`
+    pip install path/to/Correlator-X.Y.Z-py3-none-any.whl

 ## Architecture